The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 SATONO's trains are the HB-E300 series, which are hybrid trains that run on a diesel generator and battery installed on the train

-The body color of Car No. 1 is a gradation of young leaf green and deep green, which is reminiscent of the green of the countryside, mountains, and forests, as well as the evergreen colors of Mebuki and Wakaba.
+The body color of Car No. 1 is a gradient of light green and deep green, inspired by the green of the countryside, mountains, and forests, as well as the evergreen colors of sprouts and young leaves.

-The body color of Car No. 2 is a gradation of light blue and deep blue, which is reminiscent of the blue of the sky, the murmuring of a river, the sea, and snow-capped mountains.
+The body color of Car No. 2 is a gradient of light blue and dark blue, inspired by the blue of the sky, the babbling of a river, the sea, and a snow-covered landscape.

-The yellow stripe common to both cars represents sunlight filtering through the trees and light reflected on the water's surface.
+The yellow stripe common to both cars represents sunlight filtering through trees and light reflecting on the water's surface.

-Hinabi (Sunny Travel) will begin operating as a special train in Iwate and Aomori prefectures from December 2023, earlier than SATONO.
+Hinabi began operating as a special train in Iwate and Aomori prefectures in December 2023, slightly earlier than SATONO.

 You can also enjoy food and drinks on board